gamedrive-cc/gamedrive-docs/docs/in-depth/module.json/index.md

 You can create module.json to enable additional modules or disable not use modules.
 Allowing more modules will increate load time when start up the vm.

-place module.json in the root directory of inside a room folder to override the root module.json so you can control which modules can use in side the realtime room

 Here is default module.json

 ```json